mitchweaver/gentoo/notes/musl-notes.md

 **\* REMEMBER YOU NEED YOUR CHOST SET FOR MUSL OR ELSE GCC WILL FAIL TO BOOTSTRAP \***

-## further notes/steps
-0. grab gentoo.shellrc aliases
-1. emerge sudo
-2. pkg a mold
-3. uncomment LDFLAGS in make.conf
-4.

-## note on mold
+## note on mold/libtool

-note: any changes to your toolchain will often require rebuilding mold
+note: any changes to your toolchain will often require rebuilding mold and libtool

 ```
 LDFLAGS= emerge --oneshot sys-devel/mold